RUN LOLA RUN

 There's a delightful amount of invention in how small details combine on each loop to lead to a different time path.

-To further add to the joy, whenever Lola bumps into someone we get a very brief glimpse into that person's future, and of course on each loop that future is an amusingly different one.
+And just for fun, whenever Lola bumps into someone we get a very brief glimpse into that person's future, and of course on each loop that future is an amusingly different one.

 By coincidence a few days after watching it I listened to a Time Loop edition of the Screen Drafts podcast in which the consensus was that in each iteration of the loop Lola remembers what happened in the previous iteration.
 This wasn't my impression, which encourages me to rewatch it one day, which would be no hardship.